samrobbins85/linux-post-install/README.md

 ## Snap
 1. Install Snap using the instructions [here](https://snapcraft.io/docs/installing-snapd)
 2. Install MathPix Snipping tool using the command `sudo snap install mathpix-snipping-tool` and log in

+## NodeJS
+* Install NodeJS using the package manager
+* Install Vercel using `npm i -g vercel`
+* Log in using `vc login`
+* Install Gatsby using `npm i -g gatsby-cli`
+* Install prettier using `npm i -g prettier`

+## Python
+* Most distros will have python and pip installed, so I'm skipping over that
+* Install the black code formatter using `pip install black`